barteqcz/NanoRDS/README.md

 ## Troubleshooting, help

-1. One thing I know about, is that when you run the encoder before you run the audio source, the audio output locks, and audio is unhearable.
-A workaround is to run audio source before running the encoder, and then you won't have any problems.
-2. The output volume of your subcarriers depends also on the OS output volume.
+The output volume of your subcarriers depends also on the OS output volume.
 I compared it to other radio stations.
 On my hardware, it seems that setting the OS output volume to 50% is the 'zero-point' for transmitting RDS - 4.5% is the same level as many radio stations' RDS subcarrier.

 ## Credits